qwertie/loyc.net/les/index.md

 * **Simplicity**: The parser should be as simple as possible while meeting the above goals.
 Despite its flexibility, the parser recognizes only a fixed syntax, and does not build or use symbol tables.

 ![](LESv2inVisualStudio.png)

+### Grammars ###

+A formal grammar of LES has not yet been published.
+The [actual grammar used for parsing](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Syntax/LES/Les2ParserGrammar.les) is written in LES and then converted to C# by [LeMP](http://ecsharp.net/lemp/).
+The [grammar of LESv3](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Syntax/LES/Les3Parser.ecs) is a bit more readable.
+Meanwhile, this document defines LESv2 in an informal manner.

 Comments & stuff
 ----------------